-The Salmon River is a braided stream that starts at the terminus of the Salmon Glacier in British Columbia, and flows south for 14 miles (22 km), across the Alaska-Canada boundary and through Hyder to Portland Canal.
+The Salmon River is a braided stream that starts at the terminus of the Salmon Glacier in British Columbia and flows south for 14 miles (22 km), across the Alaska-Canada boundary and through Hyder to Portland Canal.
 The river was named in 1868 by Staff Commander David Pender, of the Royal Navy.
 In 1898, gold and silver lodes were discovered in the upper Salmon River basin.
 The Stewart brothers, for whom the British Columbia town was named, arrived in 1902 to work the mines.
 Hyder was the only practical point of access to the silver mines and the community became the main port for miners by 1917.
-Hyder’s boom years were the 1920s, when the Riverside Mine on the U.S. side extracted gold, silver, copper, lead, zinc, and tungsten.
+Hyder’s boom years were the 1920s when the Riverside Mine on the U.S. side extracted gold, silver, copper, lead, zinc, and tungsten.
 The mine operated from 1924 to 1950.
 By 1956 all significant mining had ceased, except for the Granduc Mine on the Canadian side.
 Read more here and here.
-Download the CoastView app and explore more of Hyder here:
+Explore more of Hyder here: